troldal/OpenXLSX/README.markdown

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

 ## Motivation
 Many programming languages have the ability to modify Excel files, either natively or in the form of open source libraries.
 This includes Python, Java and C#.
 For C++, however, things are more scattered.
 While there are some libraries, they are generally less mature and have a smaller feature set than for other languages.

+Because there are no open source library that fully fitted my needs, I decided to develop the OpenXLSX library.

-Here is a summary of the main C++ libraries for Excel files:
+Here is a summary of the main C++ libraries for Excel files that I'm aware of:

 ### libxls
 The libxls library (https://sourceforge.net/projects/libxls/) is a C library for reading files in the legacy Excel file format, .xls.
 It cannot be used for writing or modifying Excel files.